 The Manager and/or its delegates reserves the right to impose an Anti-Dilution Levy in the case of net subscriptions and/or net repurchases on a transaction basis as a percentage adjustment (to be communicated to the Administrator) on the value of the relevant subscription/repurchase calculated for the purposes of determining a subscription price or repurchase price to reflect the impact of dealing costs relating to the acquisition or disposal of assets and to preserve value of the underlying assets of the Fund where it considers such a provision to be in the best interests of a Fund.
-Such amount will be added to the price at which Shares will be issued in the case of net subscription requests and deducted from the price at which Shares will be repurchased in the case of net repurchase requests.
+Such amount will be added to the price at which Shares will be repurchased in the case of net repurchase requests.
 Any such sum will be paid into the account of the Fund.